kgogina/3-column-preview-card-component/README.md

 ## Credits
 This project was created as part of a challenge on www.frontendmentor.io.
 Special thanks to Frontend Mentor for providing the design and inspiration for this project.

+The project was created for learning purposes and does not represent a real company or offer real services.

 Thank you for checking the 3 Column Preview Card Component!
 If you have any questions or suggestions, please feel free to contact me.